prratek/nycTaxi/README.md

 3. Building a quick and dirty **Random Forest baseline**.
 4. Single trees, **bagging**, and randomness.
 5. **Datetime feature engineering**.
-6. **Basic hyperparameter tuning**.

 To come:
-1. More hyperparameter tuning.
+1. More on hyperparameter tuning.
-2. More feature engineering - weather, traffic speeds by time, important locations, boroughs, public holidays
+2. More feature engineering (maybe) - weather, traffic speeds by time, important locations, boroughs, public holidays
 3. Interpretation – feature importance, confidence intervals
+4. Modular code with separate modules for different functionality that I define in the notebook.

 If you have any questions, suggestiong for how this notebook can be improved, or ideas for cool things I can do with Random Forests, **feel free to reach out!**

 **Credits:** This work is a result of working through the fast.ai Machine Learning 1 course.
 I have occasionally borrowed code snippets or ideas from the lessons on Random Forests, the code for which can be found at this [Github repo](https://github.com/fastai/fastai/tree/master/courses/ml1).

-**NOTE:** The fast.ai ML1 course isn't officially released yet but you can get early access to the videos [here](http://forums.fast.ai/t/another-treat-early-access-to-intro-to-machine-learning-videos/6826)